MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-core.md

 ![installing the az module](/images/powershell-core-azure/install-module.png)

-Now we can see the module is installed and as mentioned earlier, it can be used both on PowerShell core and the desktop edition.
+Now we can see the module is installed and as mentioned earlier, it can be used both on PowerShell Core and the desktop edition.

 ```powershell
 Get-Module -Name az -ListAvailable